 In Israel, discussions have resumed on Palestinian autonomy in Gaza and on the Jordan West Bank.

-In Israel, discussions have resumed on Palestinian autonomy in Gaza and on the Jordan West Bank.
+Background: In Israel, discussions have resumed on Palestinian autonomy in Gaza and on the Jordan West Bank.
 Delegates from Egypt, Israel and the United States opened the third meeting of the series on Monday (June 25) but were still without a set agenda for the negotiations.

 SYNOPSIS: Egyptian Prime Minister Mustapha Khalil headed the delegation from Cairo, which arrived at Ben Gurion airport early on the opening day of the latest talks.
 Israeli Interior Minister Yosef Burg, who heads the Israeli negotiating team, was on hand to welcome the Egyptians and to escort them to a luxury hotel at Herzlia, north of Tel Aviv.
 It was the fifth meeting in a month for Dr. Burg and Dr. Khalil.